sUhAs1011/UE22CS251B-Arduino-Based-Intruder-Detection-and-Alert-System/README.md

 ### Overview
 An alarm burglar system is a security device designed to detect unauthorized entry into a property and alert the owner or security personnel.
 Using Arduino, such systems can be easily developed, combining sensors, actuators, and communication modules for effective intrusion detection and alert mechanisms

+We have used CPP programming language to detect motion using ultrasonic sensor  and respond by turning on a red LED, activating a buzzer, and making a phone call using a GSM module connected via SoftwareSerial.
 ### Steps for setting up the alarm system
 To connect an Arduino to a laptop, you typically follow these steps: